ckeditor/ckeditor5/docs/getting-started/integrations/vuejs-v2.md

 This guide assumes you already have a Vue project.
 First, install the CKEditor 5 packages:

-* `ckeditor5` – package with open-source plugins and features.
+* `ckeditor5` &ndash; package with open-source plugins and features.
-* `ckeditor5-premium-features` – package with premium plugins and features.
+* `ckeditor5-premium-features` &ndash; package with premium plugins and features.

 ```bash
 npm install ckeditor5 ckeditor5-premium-features